chrisnajman/costs-calculator/README.md

 ## HTML

 - `template` used for dynamic (`table`) rows.

+The 'results' table container:

-- The table container has a `max-height`.
-When this is reached, scrollbars appear.
+- has a `max-height`.
+When this is reached, vertical scrollbars appear.
-- The table container will start to scroll horizontally at around 420px width.
-I haven't found a solution for very small screens.
+- The results table container will start to scroll horizontally at around 420px width.

+The 'results' table has a 'sticky' thead, so the table headers (`th`s) will always be on top when scrolling.

 ## Javascript